strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 ```

 :::note
-If you don't specify the `ID` it will delete and re-create the entry and you will see the `ID` value change.
+If you don't specify the `id` it will delete and re-create the entry and you will see the `id` value change.
 :::

 ::::